mortennajbjerg/styleguide-starterkit/README.md

 * Bootstrap
 * Font Awesome

+## Installation

+Make sure You have npm and bower installed.
+Then from the command line execute:

+  npm install

+and

+  bower install

+After which You should be able to run the usual:

+  gulp

+and

+  gulp watch

 ## Use

 Adding snippets or components is easy.
 Just put the HTML in the *src/tpl/* folder.
 Then go into *src/index.html* and insert a reference to the html file and give it a title.
 Just see how it's done in the components that are already there.
 Don't worry - it's easy.